jotavare/jotavare.github.io/valgrind_cheatsheet/types_of_memory_leak.md

 ```

 For an example of this, read through the errors above.
 Here is what the two most important parts of the summary mean:
-- `definitely lost`: your program is leaking memory and you need to fix it!
+- `definitely lost` - your program is leaking memory and you need to fix it.
-- `indirectly lost`: your program may have crashed and couldn’t clean up memory.
+- `indirectly lost` - your program may have crashed and couldn’t clean up memory.
-- `suppressed`: you can safely ignore this area since this memory was not managed by your program.
+- `suppressed` - you can safely ignore this area since this memory was not managed by your program.
-- `possibly lost`: your program is leaking memory unless you’re doing odd things with pointers.
+- `possibly lost` - your program is leaking memory unless you’re doing odd things with pointers.

 {: .important-title }
 Suppressed memory is a memory still allocated when Valgrind exits that we tell Valgrind to ignore via a configuration file in your virtual machine.
 This memory is usually used by either the system’s dynamic library loader or parts of the standard library that use custom allocators and deallocators.
+Check more about [suppression files](https://jotavare.github.io/valgrind_cheatsheet/suppression_files.html).

 ## **VALGRIND MANUAL DETAILED DESCRIPTION**